Alternative Modelling Advice From Zivity Founder Cyan Banister

-Too often, female models don’t understand their rights.
+Too often, women heading into modelling don’t understand their rights.
 Nor do they feel confident enough to say “no” to a photographer when asked to do a compromising pose.

 One of the most pervasive misconceptions about a photo shoot is that the model is in control.
 The reality is, too often the model releases creative control when she signs the contract.
 Any questions or input asked of the model during the shoot are merely perfunctory.